 It’s also incredibly effective for a party unrelated to your business to review your product publicly.
-If you own a restaurant, you can potentially send pitches to editors, and if you sell a tech product, consider pitching your solution to tech publications.
-These sorts of reviews not only generate buzz but offer a uniquely unbiased, yet editorialized, view of your offering.
+For example, if you own a restaurant, you can potentially send pitches to editors, and if you sell a tech product, consider pitching your solution to tech publications.
+These sorts of reviews not only generate buzz but offer a uniquely unbiased yet editorialized view of your offering.

 Testimonial Type: Social Media

 Fabletics leverages social media to collect testimonials from its customers.
-It encourages customers to post themselves on their Instagram pages wearing Flabletics products and tagging "#MyFabletics."
+For example, it encourages customers to post themselves on their Instagram pages wearing Fabletics products and tagging "#MyFabletics."
 This provides a surge of engagement for the brand’s social account and creates free advertisement in the form of customer advocacy.

 This is one of the most cost-effective methods for collecting unbiased customer testimonials.
 You can create a hashtag and easily start promoting it on your Instagram account without needing to pay a single dime.
 Even if users don’t write a lengthy caption singing praises to your product, a picture will more than say enough.
 The quality of the product and the user’s emotion in the picture will show that your product works.